Deborah Alaimo Lawlor, FAICP, PP

 Silvia Vargas has 24 years of planning experience.
 In 2016, she launched Silvia E. Vargas • Community Planning, LLC.
 Previously, Vargas was a senior professional at WRT.
 She holds a BA in Architectural Studies and a Master of Urban Planning from the University of Kansas.
 Vargas previously served as chair of the Gold Coast Section of APA's Florida Chapter and on the chapter's executive committee.
 She is an active member of ULI's Women's Leadership Initiative (WLI), and has consulted as an expert to the American Architectural Foundation's Sustainable Cities Design Academy.

-Commissioner Elected from Region V
+Commissioner Region V

 Karen Wolf, FAICP